 Very slowly and still not sure of what I wanted I took one art class per week in a junior college close to home.
 As my daughter was growing up I took two classes a week.
 When she started school I took all the art classes I could find on campus and studied for my Photography certificate.

 While in a print making class the instructor asked us to make an artist’s book.
 I had to invent a new way of telling a visual story by combining my photographs and a structure of my own choosing.
 I went home and started working on the project right away.
 After a while I felt tired.
 I was so involved in my project I didn’t notice it was 5 am.
 Suddenly, I was crying and couldn’t stop.
 Tears were washing away years of trying to conform to everybody’s expectations.
 And I felt light and whole.

 A few years later, an art gallery set an artist’s books competition.
-Without conviction I sent one of my books.
+Feeling hesitant, I sent one of my books.
 A week after the owner called me asking to see more of my work.
 She took me under her wing and today my artist’s books are in more than 40 private and public collections, as well as museums.